looqbox/looqbox-backend-challenge/README.md

 ```

 - Pick and implement a **sorting algorithm** of your choice.
 Then, use this algorithm to provide sorting support on the two implemented endpoints.
 Your service must provide support for at least these two sorting options:
-  - **Alphabetical**: pokémon name's length in crescent order;
+  - **Alphabetical**: sort alphabetically by the pokémon name in crescent order;
-  - **Length**: pokémon name's length in crescent order.
+  - **Length**: sort by the pokémon name's length in crescent order.

-- All Spring dependency injection must be done through constructor injection (you can’t use @Autowired).
+- All Spring dependency injection must be done through constructor injection (you can’t use `@Autowired`).

 ## Out of scope:

 - [Java Records](https://www.baeldung.com/java-record-keyword)
-- Any **sorting library**, nor anything related to sorting from the Java/Kotlin Standard Library, that includes: Collections.sort, Collections.swap, Comparators, etc.
+- Any **sorting library**, nor anything related to sorting from the Java/Kotlin Standard Library, this includes: `Collections.sort`, `Collections.swap`, `Comparators`, etc.
 - Any **caching library** (if you want to implement cache, you must implement it manually).
-- Any **automatic task scheduler** (for recurring tasks) library.
+- Any **automatic task scheduler** (for recurring tasks) **library**.
 If you want to implement a feature that uses automatic task scheduling, you must only use Java/Kotlin Standard Library or your own classes and methods.
+- Libraries that auto generate code, such as Lombok, Feign Client, Retrofit2.
+Spring Boot annotations are OK to use.

 ## Non-functional Requirements